 If you’re in the business of selling goods online, then it’s important to know what your Return on Investment (ROI) is for each campaign.
 If you don’t know how much revenue a given campaign generated, then it’s impossible to tell whether or not that campaign was successful.
 This blog post will discuss 9 best practices for increasing your ROI using PPC advertising campaigns.

 Tips for Increasing ROI from Your Ads

 First and foremost, you’ll want to set up tracking for your eCommerce store.
 Without this step, it will be impossible to know how many conversions are coming from PPC ads that lead to purchases on the site.

 If you’re using Google Analytics (and if not, why?), then make sure you’ve got conversion tracking enabled at all levels – product page views, shopping carts, as well as checkouts.

 If you don’t track your PPC campaigns, then there’s no way to calculate ROI.
 Furthermore, if you aren’t tracking conversions for each campaign separately, it’ll be hard to tell which campaign is truly more successful than another.

 Google Analytics offers an easy solution that allows advertisers to track the number of transactions and revenue generated by various campaigns with just a few clicks of the mouse.
 You can set up Google Analytics for free using this link.

 Make sure that every ad has its own conversion goal set up to prevent confusion about whether or not any given sales are due solely to past advertisements.
 For example: If I run three different ads that all drive sales to my website, I can’t tell if any given sale was due to one ad Vs the other until I set up separate conversion goals for each.

-If you’d like to learn more on what to track, check out our top Key Performance Indicators for eCommerce Websites!
+If you’d like to learn more on what to track, check out our recommended Key Performance Indicators for Marketing Services!

 2.)
 Set a goal for each campaign